March 2023 - Page 12

 More

-TSU Holds Vigil In Remembrance of Earthquake Victims In Turkey, Syria
+TSU Holds Vigil for Turkey-Syria Earthquake Victims

 By Alexis Clark Tennessee State University students held a vigil on campus to remember the massive loss of their loved ones in Turkey and Syria following the devastating earthquakes on Feb.
 6. As of Feb 18, more than 44,000 people have been killed and tens of thousands injured after magnitude 7.8 and 7.5 earthquakes struck Turkey